CLSherrod/clsherrod.github.io/_drafts/review/2010/2010-06-28-neutral-like-switzerland.md

 So I'm sometimes at a group function or party and there is a hacker that hacked a client of mine.
 I have to be nice and pretend that I don't have a clue.
 I have to be like Switzerland.
 Outing people in a big group is just going to embarrass them and mostly likely have them attacking you.
 It won't end pleasantly.

 Look into your own business and see if acting like Switzerland is a match.
-If you are providing any type of service I bet it aligns with you very well.</p>
+If you are providing any type of service I bet it aligns with you very well.